-The Croydon Projects consist of a total of five Exploration Permits for Minerals (EPMs) and one exploration Permit for Minerals licence application as detailed below.
+The Croydon Projects consist of a total of five Exploration Permits for Minerals (EPMs).
 Croydon is located 1,490km northwest of Brisbane and 150km southeast of Normanton and 530km by road west-southwest of Cairns.
 The Croydon Projects tenements surround and include the regional centre and historic gold mining town of Croydon.